-Returning graduate degree-seeking students who (1) have been absent from the University for two or more consecutive terms (including Summer); (2) have been dismissed from the University and have been absent for two or more consecutive terms (including Summer); (3) have withdrawn from the University and have been absent for two or more consecutive terms (including Summer); (4) have had their last term of enrollment at the University administratively cancelled and have been absent for two or more consecutive terms (including Summer); or (5) have earned a graduate degree from the University and wish to enroll in a second graduate program, must submit an application for readmission to the Office of Admissions.
+Returning students seeking readmission to any student status, including graduate degree-seeking or non-degree seeking students who (1) have been absent from the University for two or more consecutive terms (including Summer); (2) have been dismissed from the University and have been absent for two or more consecutive terms (including Summer); (3) have withdrawn from the University and have been absent for two or more consecutive terms (including Summer); (4) have had their last term of enrollment at the University administratively cancelled and have been absent for two or more consecutive terms (including Summer); or (5) have earned a graduate degree from the University and wish to enroll in a second graduate program, must submit an application for readmission to the Office of Graduate Admissions.
 Academically dismissed students are not eligible for readmission unless they have been reinstated by their academic dean.
 Reinstatement to continue does not guarantee a favorable readmission decision or admission into a specific major.
 Refer to the 'Dismissal and Reinstatement' section of the "Academic Regulations and Procedures" chapter of this Graduate Bulletin.

 The readmission application and all supporting documents should be submitted by the published deadline of the term for which readmission is desired.
 (Consult the "University Calendar" chapter of this Graduate Bulletin for specific deadlines.)